Hive (game): Movement and pieces

 Movement of pieces in Hive is governed by the hexagonal shape of the tiles.
 Tiles must be situated such that one face of a tile contacts the face of an adjacent tile, and a movement of one "space" equates to a shift to a different (imaginary) hex-shaped area that is adjacent to both the current space and to one other piece.
 The game has no actual board, however it can be thought of as being played on an infinite plane of tessellated hexagons.

 A major rule in Hive is the One-Hive Rule; a piece may never be moved such that during or after its movement, there are two separate groups of pieces in play.
 Even if as a result of the piece's move, the layout remains one group, if the hive becomes disconnected while the piece is in transit the move is illegal.
-This allows for the basic strategy of "trapping" an opposing piece or pieces by moving one's own piece to the outside of the opposing piece; the opposing piece then cannot legally move because the trapping piece would be stranded.

 With two exceptions, moves are made around the circumference of all pieces of the layout, and a piece may never move into or out of a hex that is almost completely or completely surrounded (known as the Freedom to Move Rule).
 The two exceptions to both are noted below.

 The movement of the pieces is as follows (number in parentheses indicates number of each piece type per player):